How to travel the world full-time as a digital nomad

 Take your time.
 You're in this for the long game, so choose a destination and stay there for a month or three.
 Take the time to learn the local routine, language and customs.
 Enjoy the moment before you move on to the next.
 Not many people are brave enough to walk the path you've chosen, so savor every second of it.

 So there you go.
-That's my story, my journey, how I can afford to travel the world while working full-time, and a brief outline of how you too can achieve the same.
-You could choose a completely different path — teaching languages online, doing Photoshop projects on Fiverr, becoming a Virtual Assistant, producing your own videos on Youtube, live streaming gaming walkthroughs on Twitch... the possibilities are almost endless.
+That's my story, my journey, how I can afford to travel the world while working full-time, and a brief outline of how you too.

 If you're looking to learn even more about how to travel the world with a full-time job, just start!
-Diving into the world of freelance can be scary at first, but one project inevitably leads to the next and with persistence, your freelance work can become a full-time career.
+Diving into the world of freelance can be scary at first.
+Don't be put off.
+One project inevitably leads to the next and, with persistence, your freelance work can become a full-time career.

 Whatever path you choose, be persistent, be brave and be creative.